SmartServ in discussion with Kye Bowman, the Owner, Fine Pipes Plumbing

 Lately, he eventually came around plumbing as he wanted to honor his dad and felt the field service industry is the way to go.
 Kye also mentioned that the field service management industry is a forgiving form of business, and good work ethics would take you a long way.
 Thus, he was motivated to start his journey here as an entrepreneur.

 One thing which was clear for Kye was his will to innovate.
 He wanted to operate an innovative service business and not just end up as a mom-and-pop shop.
 Therefore, the spark was to build a proper company and carry on with the family legacy.

 What were the challenges you faced over the course?

 As per Kye, organization proves to be tricky.
-He had to work on systemizing as many things as possible so that his field service business could stay on top of providing high-level client service.
+He had to work on systemizing as many things as possible so that his plumbing business could stay on top of providing high-level client service.

 Was there a point where you felt like giving up on the business?